432nd Operations Group: History

-The unit was first activated in 1991 as the 432nd Operations Group under the 432nd Fighter Wing.
+The unit was activated in 1991 as the 432nd Operations Group under the 432nd Fighter Wing.
 Controlled two squadrons of F-16 Falcon tactical fighters at Misawa AB, Japan, from 1991 to 1994.
 Unit inactivated along with parent organization when 35th Fighter Wing was assigned to Misawa and 432nd Wing and component organizations were redesignated.

-The unit was again reactivated in 2007 when its parent 432nd Wing stood up at Creech AFB, Nevada.
+The unit activated in 2007 when the 432nd Wing was activated and assigned at Creech AFB, Nevada.
 The unit has control over several squadrons which operate MQ-9 Reapers.
 The unit's 30th Reconnaissance Squadron and 44th Reconnaissance Squadron operate the RQ-170 Sentinels.